 A formal session where all the outstanding rescues need to be assessed and signed off.
+These need to be performed from the one type of craft chosen by the candidate to be identified on their certificate.
 Tutor to maintain a record of what has been completed successfully.